 The classic old-school design is now ubiquitous enough to blend in on almost any social situation.
 The flat sole and bullet-shaped aerodynamics keep the shoe light and functional.
 However, they have added a couple of important characteristics to help you stay protected under rainy, slippery, or otherwise treacherous weather; in addition to an improved nylon upper mesh that repels water, the outsole rubbers are also reinforced with herringbone, which provides better traction when stepping on mud or frost.

-And if classic, subdued versatility is not how you would define your style, this model is available in over 10 color combinations, from black and white to Provence purple and green and Bordeaux Red.
+And if classic, subdued versatility is not how you would define your style, these Nike shoes are available in over 10 color combinations, from black and white to Provence purple and green and Bordeaux Red.

 They may have started as an outdoor-oriented brand, but The North Face’s signature lines and logos have become synonymous with middle-class appeal and youthful practicality in the city as well.
 Their Ultra 109 GTX model takes this reputation one step further and brings a very affordable option to anyone seeking a beautiful waterproof sneaker.